 In Maharashtra, Sabudana Khichdi is the dish most commonly made on days of fast.
 With a little care, you can get the perfect, non-sticky Sabudana Khichdi every time.

 - 1 Medium Boiled Potato (Optional; I did not use)

 - 1/2 tsp Sugar

 - Salt to Taste

-- Add cumin seeds and fry for about a minute.
+Add cumin seeds and stir-fry for a few seconds.